abdielou/tradeql/README.md

 - **Parameter**
   - `index` (`integer`): The index of the bar in the sequence.
 - **Return Type:** `Bar` object.
-- **Usage:** Useful for targeted analysis of a single bar, such as detecting specific patterns like imbalances or pinbars.
-It allows users to focus on individual bars and their properties like open, close, high, and low values.
+- **Usage:** Useful for targeted analysis of a single bar and their properties like open, close, high, and low values.
-- **Considerations:** When using this.getBar(index), it's important to handle cases where the index might be outside the bounds of the bar sequence, such as negative indices or indices exceeding the length of the bar array.

 #### `this.getTrend`

 - **Functionality:** Retrieves the current market trend being used in the TradeQL analysis.
 - **Return Type:** `Trend`, which is a string value, typically either 'bullish' or 'bearish'.
 - **Usage:** This function is used to obtain the trend context in which the TradeQL analysis is being performed.
-It can be crucial in situations where the definition of an imbalance or a pinbar might vary depending on whether the market is in a bullish or bearish trend.

-#### Notes:

-- These accessors are designed to provide both a broad overview and detailed insights into the bar sequence, catering to diverse analytical needs.
-- They enhance the flexibility of TradeQL, allowing users to implement custom logic based on both individual bar characteristics and the overall context of the bar sequence.
-- By providing these accessors, TradeQL ensures that users can tailor their pattern recognition and analysis strategies to fit specific trading scenarios and objectives.